Football in Finland

 Football in Finland is not, or at least has traditionally not been, the most popular spectator sport, which is in contrast to most European countries; it falls behind ice hockey, which enjoys a huge amount of popularity in the country.
-Football tops ice hockey in the number of registered players (115,000 vs. 60,000) and as a popular hobby (160,000 vs. 90,000 in adults and 230,000 vs. 105, 000 in youth).
+Football tops ice hockey in the number of registered players (115,000 vs. 60,000) and as a popular hobby (160,000 vs. 90,000 among adults and 230,000 vs. 105,000 among youths).
 It is the most popular hobby among 3-18 year olds, whereas ice hockey is 9th.
+Around 2 million people in Finland, or 45% of the population, are considered football fans.

 Football's standing is constantly increasing, especially among girls and women, where the yearly growth rate has lately been over 10 percent.
 In season 2006–07 19.9 percent of registered players were female.
 The Football Association of Finland (Suomen Palloliitto) has approximately one thousand member clubs.
-According to a Gallup poll, nearly 400,000 people include football in their hobbies.
+According to a Gallup poll, nearly 400,000 people include football among their hobbies.

 History

-Football developed in Finland in the early twentieth century when Finland was still part of the Russian Empire.
-Following the Bolshevik seizure of power in the October Revolution in November 1917, the Independence of Finland was recognised by the Russian Soviet Federative Socialist Republic in January 1918.

-Football was first brought to Finland in the 1890s by English sailors, and it was first played in Turku.
-The first national competition in the sport was set up in 1906, and won by a school team from Turku.
-The Football Association of Finland was founded in 1907 and it joined FIFA the following year.
-Due to the sport's historically low status in Finland, the country has never really excelled in football.
-Only since the 1980s, due to the revival of Finnish football, has the country produced such international stars as Jari Litmanen, Antti Niemi, Sami Hyypiä, Mikael Forssell, Mixu Paatelainen, Teemu Tainio and Jussi Jääskeläinen.
+Due to a number of names and variants of football played in the late 19th century, it is unclear when exactly football arrived in Finland.
+In 1906, a Finnish club, Unitas, traveled to Saint Petersburg for a friendly match.
+To regulate the game, the Football Association of Finland was founded in 1907 and it joined FIFA the following year.

+A national men's league started in 1908 and is played out since.
+The men's national team played its first match in 1911 and soon played at the Olympics 1912, finishing fourth.

+A national women's league started as late as 1971.
+The women's national team played its first match in 1973 and entered the first edition of the Nordic Football Championship a year later, finishing third and thus last.

 Domestic club competitions

 The highest division in Finnish men's football is the Veikkausliiga, comprising 12 professional football teams.
 Below that is a league system maintained by the Finnish Football Association, with Ykkönen, or First Division, as the second highest division, with 10 teams.
 Beneath Ykkönen, each division is divided into 'groups' based on the location of the clubs.
 For instance, the Second Division, or Kakkonen, has 40 teams divided into four regional groups, each of 10 teams.

+The highest division in Finnish women's football is the Kansallinen Liiga, comprising 10 semi-professional and amateur teams.
+Below that, five amateur divisions exist, with Kansallinen Ykkönen being the second national division.

-The Finnish Cup is Finland's national cup competition, open to all member clubs of the Finnish Football Association.
-In the 2009 season, 356 clubs signed up to take part in the competition.
+The Finnish Cup and Finnish Women's Cup are Finland's national cup competitions, open to all member clubs of the Finnish Football Association.
+In the 2009 season, 356 clubs signed up to take part in the men's competition alone.

 All Finnish domestic football competitions take place in the spring, summer and autumn, due to weather conditions.
 Similar systems are used in the other Nordic countries as well, except for Denmark which had that system in the past.